SSL, TLS, and HTTPS: Securing Web Communication

 - Credential theft - Capturing login forms sent over HTTP

-TLS prevents all of these by encrypting the data before transmission.
+TLS prevents all of these by encrypting everything before it leaves your machine.

 Symmetric vs Asymmetric Encryption